Boris Johnson warns that Ukraine receives nothing from the Trumps Peace Proposals - ExBulletin

 Boris Johnson warns that Ukraine receives nothing from the Trumps Peace Proposals

-Boris Johnson launched a scathing attack on Donald Trumps to bring peace to war between Ukraine and Russia.
+Boris Johnson launched a scathing attack on Donald prevails over the proposals to bring peace to war between Ukraine and Russia.

 The former Prime Minister, who directed the international coalition in support of Ukraine before leaving his duties, acquired a criticism from President Trumps Plans on social networks.

-He said: Putin massacre without discrimination more Ukrainian civilians, killing and injuring 100 in kyiv, including children.
+He said: Poutine mouth without discrimination more Ukrainian civilians, killing and injuring 100 Kyiv including children.
 And what is his reward under the last peace proposals?

 1. The right to keep the Ukrainian sovereign territory which he took by violence and in violation of international law.
 2. The right to control the fate of Ukraines by prohibiting NATO membership.
-3. The lifting of sanctions against Russia.
+3. Lifting sanctions against Russia.
 4. An economic partnership with America.
 5. The chance to rebuild his armed forces for the next attack in a few years.

 Johnson, who regularly visited Ukraine, made little effort to disguise his anger at the plans that were pushed by the Trump administration.